LAKE HENRY IS CALLING

 "If you foolishly ignore beauty, then you will soon find yourself without it. ."—Frank Lloyd Wright

 Many people who stay with us are just passing through.
+Or, they're here for one of the many local attractions.
 But, Clayton Park is a destination in itself.
 And, as we have many times been told, a well hidden gem.
 Enjoy the camping, fishing, boating and live music, and just a smattering of the right activities offered on the weekends.
-Our activities are designed to enhance your outdoor experience, and will never overshadow the natural surroundings we are so lucky to be a part of.
-One of our favorite times of the season is Animal Education Month in August, when local wildlife experts bring out a variety of critters for our education and entertainment.
+We are not an activity-oriented park - our activities are designed to enhance your outdoor experience, and will never overshadow the natural surroundings we are so blessed to be a part of.

 Campfire Music Series

+It all began here in 2008, when we began hosting musicians around the campfire.
 Every Saturday evening between Memorial Day weekend and Labor Day weekend (and special events beyond), enjoy live music from local musicians between 8 and 10pm.
 Tap to the beat, sing along, dance around, or just hang out and listen under the lakeside open air pavilion at Florence Swoyer's Music Studio.
-Keep your eyes open, we will occasionally bring music to your campsite, too!
+Keep your eyes open, we may occasionally bring music to your campsite, too!

 CAMPFIRE MUSIC SERIES ©

 Every Saturday evening between Memorial Day weekend and Labor Day weekend (and special events beyond), enjoy live music on the lakefront from local musicians between 8 and 10pm.
-For over a decade, our music studio pavilion has been home to this series, which was originally inspired by Florence Swoyer's love of music and all things musical.
+Since 2008, our music studio pavilion has been home to this series, which was originally inspired by Florence Swoyer's love of music and all things musical.
 Come see where it all started...join us around the fire, and help us keep Florence's love of music alive.

 Most of our scheduled activities take place Saturday afternoons, about 2pm, between Memorial Day and Labor Day, with special events beyond.
 You might happen upon artsy/craftsy moments, or maybe our annual fire safety, or a dinosaur egg hunt.
 All of August is live animal education.
 There's minute-to-win-it, and sometimes we even do field trips.
 You can find our schedule in our store, or give us a call for more information and updates.